WinterAxis/ESV-MD-Bible/The_Bible_esv/4_Numbers/Num_4.md

 those listed were 8,580.

 ###### 49
 According to the commandment of the LORD through Moses they were listed, each one with his task of serving or carrying.
-Thus they were listed by him, as the LORD commanded Moses. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Thus they were listed by him, as the LORD commanded Moses.

 ***